jerrycodesomething/jerrykingbob/README.md

 ### Social Links and Websites 👇
-Here are a few quick links if you'd like to get in touch with me...
+<br>Here are a few quick links if you'd like to get in touch with me...</br>
 <a href="https://www.linkedin.com/in/jeremiah-dudun-henry/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>
 <a href="mailto:jeremiah.dudun99@gmail.com">![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>